 – for stationary reception?

-2 What are the user requirements for digital multimedia video information systems on the basis of standard definition television (SDTV) and high definition television (HDTV), ultra high definition television (UHDTV), large screen digital imagery (LSDI) and extremely high resolution imagery (EHRI) for collective indoor and outdoor viewing?
+2 What are the user requirements for digital multimedia video information systems on the basis of standard definition television (SDTV), high definition television (HDTV), ultra high definition television (UHDTV), three-dimensional television (3DTV), large screen digital imagery (LSDI) and extremely high resolution imagery (EHRI) for collective indoor and outdoor viewing?

 3 What characteristics are required for service assembly and access for broadcasting of multimedia and data applications for mobile reception and for stationary reception?